GPU-Acceleration of Parallel Unconditionally Stable Group Explicit Finite Difference Method: Introduction

 \subsection{Graphics processing unit}

 To attain a high-level graphical quality with adequate performance, computer graphical applications needed to a very fast computation of large amounts of data.
-To accomplish that, some dedicated high-performance multi-processors named Graphics Processing Units (GPU) were widely used.
+For this sake, some dedicated high-performance multi-processors, named Graphics Processing Units (GPU) were widely utilized.
 A GPU is a Single Instruction Multiple Data (SIMD), parallel architecture, in which one instruction can be performed with multiple data in a pipeline, simultaneously\cite{Heimlich.2011}.
-As scientists and engineers faced with such high computing potential in GPUs, they began to use it for general purposeful projects\cite{Kyoung.2004,Hsien.2005}.
-Not only for their great speed up, but also for their low cost platform, developing GPU-based applications, in lots of cases, were preferred to the CPU-based structures applications.\\ Gradually, programmable GPUs became processors with several cores and threads, excellent computational speed and high-level memory bandwidth.
-Therefore, aggregation of features like general purpose super computability, high parallelism, very high memory bandwidth, low cost and compact size converted a GPU-equipped Laptop to an appropriate situated for even a massive parallelism CPU-based system\cite{Mielikainen.2011}.
-CUDA is an add-on for C programming language by which a programmer can directly run instructions on GPUs and helps scientists and engineers to access GPU as they accessed CPU before.
-Nowadays, HPC GPUs are able to execute various science and engineering algorithms, more than 100 times faster than similar-cost HPC CPUs.
-Probably, many scientific computing researchers and practitioners should have a programmable GPU inside their computer and may not be advised about this unused power.
-In this paper, we intend to accelerate "the fully explicit unconditionally stable parallel finite difference method", using an ordinary laptop GPU (GT-335M) released in 2007.
-So, the results are expected to encourage all research society to apply GPU in their studies.
-However, the advanced potential of GPUs increases the number of scientists and engineers who trend to apply it as an affordable and efficient platform, day by day.\\ Oh\cite{Kyoung.2004} has used GPU for a faster artificial neural network.
+As scientists and engineers faced with such high computing potential in GPUs, they started to use it for general purposeful projects\cite{Kyoung.2004,Hsien.2005}.
+Not only for their great speed up, but also for their low cost platform, developing GPU-based applications, in several cases, were preferred to the CPU-based applications.\\ Gradually, programmable GPUs became processors with several cores and threads, excellent computational speed and high-level memory bandwidth.
+Therefore, aggregation of features like general purpose super computability, high parallelism, very high memory bandwidth, low cost and compact size, converted a GPU-equipped Laptop to a successful substitute for even a massive parallelism CPU-based system\cite{Mielikainen.2011}.
+CUDA is an add-on for C programming language by which a programmer can directly run instructions on GPUs.
+CUDA can, also, help scientists and engineers to access GPU as they accessed CPU before, by simple programming codes.
+Nowadays, GPUs are able to execute various science and engineering algorithms, up to more than 100 times faster than similar-cost CPUs \cite{Abdellah2015} (when the CPU code is single-threaded) and up.
+Nowadays, almost every researcher has a programmable GPU inside his computer and may not be advised about this unused power, which can be accessed by simple and similar programming codes to what they did before.
+In this paper, we aim to accelerate "the fully explicit unconditionally stable parallel finite difference method", using an ordinary laptop GPU (GT-335M) released in 2007.
+So, the results are expected to encourage the researchers in this field to use GPU for heavy computations, required in their studies.
+However, the advanced potential of GPUs increases the number of scientists and engineers who tend to apply this as an affordable and efficient platform, day by day.\\ Oh\cite{Kyoung.2004} has used GPU for a faster artificial neural network.
 It is used to implement the matrix multiplication of a neural network to enhance the time performance of a text detection system.
 The writers of \cite{Georgii.2005} have presented and analyzed different implementations of mass-spring systems for interactive simulation of deformable surfaces on GPUs.
 Ho\cite{Ho.2006} presents practical and real-time rendering methods for illumination adjustable image (IAI) based on spherical Gaussian kernel functions.
-Heimlich et al.\cite{Heimlich.2011} evaluated the impact of using GPU in two computational expensive problems in nuclear area: a neutron transport simulation by Monte Carlo method and Poison heat equation resolution for a square thin plate.
+Heimlich et al.\cite{Heimlich.2011} evaluated the impact of using GPU in two computational expensive problems in nuclear area: a neutron transport simulation by Monte Carlo method and Poisson heat equation resolution for a square thin plate.
+Liu et al. \cite{liu2014solving} presented a parallel GPU solution for the Caputo fractional reaction-diffusion equation in one spatial dimension with explicit finite difference approximation.